anoma/namada/documentation/specs/src/base-ledger/block-space-allocator.md

 transactions.
 4. `FillingRemainingSpace` - The final state of the `BlockSpaceAllocator`.
 Due to the short-circuit behavior of a `TxBin`, on allocation errors, some space may be left unutilized at the end of the third state.
-This state allows protocol transactions to be included in the block's remaining space.
+At this state, the only kinds of transactions that are left to fill the available block space are of type encrypted and protocol, but encrypted transactions are forbidden to be included, to avoid breaking their invariant regarding allotted block space (i.e. encrypted transactions can only occupy up to
+$\frac{1}{3}$ of the total block space for a given height $H$).
+As such, only protocol transactions are allowed at the fourth and final state of the `BlockSpaceAllocator`.

 For a fixed block height $H_0$, if at $H_0 - 1$ and $H_0$ no encrypted
 transactions are included in the respective proposals, the block decided for